TMD20/PT-Muxer/README.md

 ## **Note**

-I will be provided better details in the future on how to install and run basically you should make a virtual env, and install all the required modules with the requirements.txt

-Windows Support is planned but it might take me a while, and would be done when I feel like the main program is supported
+Windows Support is planned but it might take me a while, and would be done when I feel like the main program is stable

-Subtitles will be forced if they have forced anywhere in the site title